Segal's axioms and bootstrap for Liouville Theory: Liouville Conformal Field Theory on closed Riemann surfaces

 The determinant of the Laplacian ${\det}'(\Delta_g)$ on a compact manifold was introduced by Ray-Singer \cite{Ray-Singer}.
-We recall its definition and we refer to \cite{Ray-Singer,sarnak} for details and its properties.
+We recall its definition and we refer to \cite{Ray-Singer,OsgoodPS88} for details and its properties.
 We will be interested in two cases.
-First, for a Riemannian metric $g$ on a connected oriented compact surface $\Sigma$ without boundary, the Laplacian $\Delta_{g}$ has discrete spectrum ${\rm Sp}(\Delta_{g})=(\la_j)_{j\in \N_0}$ with $\la_0=0$ and $\la_j\to +\infty$.
+First, for a Riemannian metric $g$ on a connected oriented compact surface $\Sigma$ without boundary, the Laplacian $\Delta_{g}$ has discrete spectrum ${\rm Sp}(\Delta_{g})=(\la_j)_{j\in \N}$ with $\la_0=0$ and $\la_j\to +\infty$ (each $\lambda_j$ is repeated with multiplicity).
 We can define the determinant of $\Delta_{g}$ by

 where $\zeta(s):=\sum_{j=1}^\infty \la_j^{-s}$ is the spectral zeta function of $\Delta_{g}$, which admits a meromorphic continuation from ${\rm Re}(s)\gg 1$ to $s\in \C$ and is holomorphic at $s=0$.

 Second, for a Riemannian metric $g$ on a connected oriented compact surface $\Sigma$ with boundary, the Laplacian $\Delta_{g}$ with Dirichlet boundary conditions has discrete spectrum $(\la_{j,D})_{j \geq 1}$ and the determinant is defined in a similar way as $\det (\Delta_{g,D}): = e^{- \zeta'_{g,D}(0)}$ where $\zeta_{g,D}$ is the spectral zeta function of $\Delta_{g}$ with Dirichlet boundary conditions defined for ${\rm Re}(s)\gg 1$ by $\zeta_{g,D}(s):=\sum_{j=1}^\infty \la_{j,D}^{-s}$.
 One can prove that $\zeta_{g,D}(s)$ admits a meromorphic extension to $s\in \C$ that is holomorphic at $s=0$.